 Tango as a Philosophy

-Tango means different things to different individuals.
+Tango means different things to different people.
 For men, it is leading; for women, it is following.
 For beginners, it is about learning steps; for seasoned dancers, it becomes an expression of music and emotion.
 For lovers, tango is a relationship; for attention seekers, a show.
 For heterosexuals, it stands as gender expression; for homosexuals, it offers a space for gender-neutral play.
-Social dancers view tango as a personal escape; professionals see it as their craft to entertain audiences.
-Casual enthusiasts treat it as recreation; devoted milongueros embrace it as a lifestyle.
-To foreigners, tango might represent a simple interest or fascination, while for Argentinians, it is a deeply ingrained symbol of their history and culture.
-Each of us dances tango differently, shaped by who we are and how we understand it.
+Social dancers view tango as a personal escape; professionals treat it as a craft to captivate an audience.
+Casual enthusiasts approach it as recreation; devoted milongueros live it as a lifestyle.
+To foreigners, tango might be a curiosity or cultural fascination; for Argentinians, it is a deeply ingrained emblem of national identity and heritage.
+Each of us dances tango in our own way, shaped by who we are and how we relate to it.

 Tango philosophy explores the issues that make us distinct as dancers and individuals.
-Below is an incomplete list of such issues—each with the potential for multiple answers.
+Below is an incomplete list of such issues, each open to multiple answers.
 Some answers may lean more correct or incorrect, others might simply reflect personal preferences that are neither right nor wrong.
 Collectively, these varying views and choices shape the way we dance, behave, and categorize ourselves.
-By studying and exchanging perspectives on these issues, we can deepen our understanding, learn from each other, improve our dance, and, hopefully, achieve mastery through a holistic grasp of all aspects of tango.
+By examining and exchanging perspectives on these issues, we can deepen our understanding, learn from each other, improve our dance, and, hopefully, achieve mastery through a holistic grasp of all aspects of tango.

 1. What is tango